architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 ## Future Scope
-* One limitation here is that the template matching does not scale well for larger number of classes, For further extension of this work, we plan to engineer an architecture to overcome this limitation.
+* One limitation here is that the template matching does not scale well for larger number of classes.
+For further extension of this work, we plan to engineer an architecture to overcome this limitation.